WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 - Friendliness and Dinner Invitations: The Balinese are a very social society.
 Don't be surprised if a local starts up a conversation, wants to talk politics, or extends an invitation for dinner or drinks.
 As a whole, the culture believes in karma and reincarnation, so a happy vibe is the norm.
 Nothing more than great company and conversation is expected.

-What do I need to know about traveling in Bali?
+What do I need to know about traveling in Vietnam?

-- Electricity is 220V and outlets have the 2-Pin European outlets.
+- Electricity is 220V and outlets have either US plugs or the 2 -Pin European outlets.

 HAVE QUESTIONS?
 EMAIL OR CALL US AT +1 646 389 0208